Statninja/AIAutomatedDashboard/README.md

 ---

 ### 4. User Interface Enhancements 🌟
-- **Dark Theme**: The dashboard features a dark metallic background for a modern look. 🌙

 - **Big Buttons**: Navigation buttons are large and easily accessible. 🔘

 - **Sequential Navigation**: Users are guided to navigate through the pages in a specific order. 📜